Anterior cingulate cortex: Reward-based learning theory

 A more comprehensive and recent theory describes the ACC as a more active component and poses that it detects and monitors errors, evaluates the degree of the error, and then suggests an appropriate form of action to be implemented by the motor system.
 Earlier evidence from electrical studies indicate the ACC has an evaluative component, which is indeed confirmed by fMRI studies.

 The dorsal and rostral areas of the ACC both seem to be affected by rewards and losses associated with errors.
 During one study, participants received monetary rewards and losses for correct and incorrect responses, respectively.

 Largest activation in the dACC was shown during loss trials.
 This stimulus did not elicit any errors, and, thus, error detection and monitoring theories cannot fully explain why this ACC activation would occur.
 The dorsal part of the ACC seems to play a key role in reward-based decision-making and learning.
 The rostral part of the ACC, on the other hand, is believed to be involved more with affective responses to errors.
 In an interesting expansion of the previously described experiment, the effects of rewards and costs on ACC's activation during error commission was examined.
 Participants performed a version of the Eriksen flanker task using a set of letters assigned to each response button instead of arrows.

 Targets were flanked by either a congruent or an incongruent set of letters.
 Using an image of a thumb (up, down, or neutral), participants received feedback on how much money they gained or lost.
 The researchers found greater rostral ACC activation when participants lost money during the trials.
 The participants reported being frustrated when making mistakes.
-Because the ACC is intricately involved with error detection and affective responses, it may very well be that this area forms the bases of self-confidence.
+Because the ACC is intricately involved with error detection and affective responses, it may very well be that this area forms the basis of self-confidence.
 Taken together, these findings indicate that both the dorsal and rostral areas are involved in evaluating the extent of the error and optimizing subsequent responses.
 A study confirming this notion explored the functions of both the dorsal and rostral areas of the ACC involved using a saccade task.

 Participants were shown a cue that indicated whether they had to make either a pro-saccade or an anti-saccade.
 An anti-saccade requires suppression of a distracting cue because the target appears in the opposite location causing the conflict.
 Results showed differing activation for the rostral and dorsal ACC areas.
 Early correct anti-saccade performance was associated with rostral activation.
 The dorsal area, on the other hand, was activated when errors were committed, but also for correct responses.

 Whenever the dorsal area was active, fewer errors were committed providing more evidence that the ACC is involved with effortful performance.
 The second finding showed that, during error trials, the ACC activated later than for correct responses, clearly indicating a kind of evaluative function.